ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 creating a conflict of interest for a particular Expert, that Expert should defer to the judgment of the other Experts.

-## JSON Web Proof Header Parameters Registry {#HdrReg}
+## JSON Web Proof Parameters Registry {#HdrReg}

 This specification establishes the
-IANA "JSON Web Proof Header Parameters" registry for Header Parameter names.
+IANA "JSON Web Proof Parameters" registry for Parameter names.
-The registry records the Header Parameter name and a reference to the specification that defines it.
+The registry records the Parameter name and a reference to the specification that defines it.
-The same Header Parameter name can be registered multiple times, provided that the parameter usage is compatible between the specifications.
+The same Parameter name can be registered multiple times, provided that the parameter usage is compatible between the specifications.
-Different registrations of the same Header Parameter name will typically use different Header Parameter Usage Locations values.
+Different registrations of the same Parameter name will typically use different Parameter Usage Locations values.

 ### Registration Template {#HdrTemplate}

-Header Parameter Name:
+Parameter Name:
 : The descriptive name of the parameter.
   (e.g. "Key Identifier").

-Header Parameter JSON Label:
+Parameter JSON Label:
 : The string label requested within a
   JSON context. (e.g., `kid`).
   Because a core goal of this specification is for the resulting